grodansparadis/vscpl2drv-websocksrv/README.md

 A sample configuration file is make available in */usr/share/vscpl2drv-websocksrv.so* after installation.

 ## Install the driver on Windows
-tbd
+In the release section of this site you can find binary files for windows that will install the file for you or unpack a binary that you can copy to the location of choice yourself.

+## Install the driver on MacOS
+t.b.d.

-## How to build the driver on Linux
+## How to build the driver from source on Linux

 - git clone --recurse-submodules -j8 https://github.com/grodansparadis/vscpl2drv-websocksrv.git
-- sudo apt install pandoc           (comment: optional)
+- sudo apt install pandoc           (comment: *optional*)
 - sudo apt install build-essential
 - sudo apt install cmake
 - sudo apt install libexpat-dev